Port of Key West: Services

 Cruise ships can be serviced by three separate docking facilities.
-Mallory Square Dock is owned and operated by the City of Key West; the Outer Mole Pier is federally owned and operated by the city through a lease agreement with the U.S. Navy; and Pier B is operated by Pier B Development Corporation through a lease agreement with the State of Florida.
-The city's restrictions on cruise ships apply equally to all three ports.
+Mallory Square Dock is owned and operated by the City of Key West; the Outer Mole Pier is federally owned; and Pier B is operated by Pier B Development Corporation through a lease agreement with the State of Florida.
+The city's restrictions on cruise ships apply to ports that fall within the city's authority.
 As of 2024, Mallory Square Dock is primarily used by American Cruise Lines, a small-ship cruise line, while Pier B is currently being used for all cruise ships.

 A domestic ferry port operates near the Bight of Key West.
 The port is among the busiest passenger ports in the United States and one of Florida's most important and oldest ferry ports.
 The port conducts passenger ferry and cruise service to and from Miami, Tampa, Jacksonville, Fort Myers, Port Everglades, Cape Canaveral, and Marco Island, Florida.
 This allows passengers to travel to Key West without using the busy U.S. 1 Overseas Highway Corridor.